Owoscaw/Notes-for-school/Mathematics/Normal/Calculus/Integration.md

 ## Definite integration:

-The following is a useful visualisation of the process when taking an integral:
+The following is a useful visualisation of the process when taking a definite integral, showing the area that is found when taking an integral from $a$ to $b$:
 ![[Integration visualisation part 1.png|500]]
 ![[Integration visualisation part 2.png|500]]